oren/aws-solution-architect-associate/cloud-guru.md

 * RDS - not so easy.
 Use bigger instance or add a read replica.

 ### Databases Quiz
+* Amazon Athena is an interactive query service that makes it easy to analyse data in Amazon S3, using standard SQL commands.
+It will work with a number of data formats including "JSON", "Apache Parquet", "Apache ORC" amongst others, but "XML" is not a format that is supported.

 ## VPC
 ### DIntroduction and Overview